inspired99/software-design-2022-itmo-spr/README.md

 Software Design Course Homeworks.

 ## Elementary Bash.

+Was implemented using Python 3.

+GitHub actions were used as CI.

 **Project Structure**:

 ```bash``` - command line functionality like running bash and reading from std input in a loop